wx-chevalier/Awesome-Lists-and-CheatSheets/Infrastructure/DistributedComputing/DistributedComputing-OpenSource-List.md

 - [2017-Druid #Project#](http://druid.io/): Apache Druid (incubating) is a high performance analytics data store for event-driven data.

+- [2017-Mondrian #Project#](https://github.com/pentaho/mondrian): Mondrian is an Online Analytical Processing (OLAP) server that enables business users to analyze large quantities of data in real-time.

 - [Pinot #Project#](https://github.com/linkedin/pinot): Pinot is a realtime distributed OLAP datastore, which is used at LinkedIn to deliver scalable real time analytics with low latency.

 ## Query Engine